-The main achievement in 2018 was the acquisition of the old Steyne Gardens Methodist Church in Worthing.
-Since acquiring this property in March 2018 the charity has concentrated on refitting the building and establishing the centre as a major enhancement to the Church facilities.
-This building has been named in honour of St. Demiana and Pope Kyrillos VI and is expected to answer the needs of the community for many years to come.
+The main achievement in 2019 was continuing with the refurbishment project of the Charity new Church in Worthing which was named in the honour of St. Demiana and Pope Kyrillos VI Gardens Methodist Church and is expected to answer the needs of the community for many years to come.